samber/do/docs/docs/service-invocation/accept-interfaces-return-structs.md

 Named invocation is not available for now.
 Please open an issue to discuss about your needs.

-Implicit alias is the way to go for production.
+Implicit aliasing is recommended for production.

 ```go
 type Metric interface {